 Life is unexpected, and like any other family member, the loss of a pet can be devastating.
-The best way to protect them from unexpected health emergencies is to take dog insurance and get invaluable peace of mind about their health care, regardless of your financial situation.
+The best way to protect them from unexpected health emergencies is to take dog insurance and get invaluable peace of mind about their health care, regardless of their financial situation.

 But before you go shopping for pet insurance for dogs, you must make sense of what it covers first.
 To have a clear understanding, what pet health insurance for dogs covers, pay attention to five key things.